mianabi/Linux/Config CA Server/README.md

+## RUN CA Server With easy-rsa on Ubuntu
 in Complete and Real Senario, First install and Config Ca Server in Linux(ubuntu) by easy-rsa and then in Step 2 As an enterprise client, we generate a request file (CSR) by the received public key and present it to the official of the CA server, and in the third step, we generate a certificate in the CA server and deliver it to the client.

 ### Step 1 - Install and Config easy-rsa on Ubuntu